 A gastroenterologist is a physician with dedicated training in the management of diseases of the gastrointestinal tract and liver.

-Immunomodulators work to suppress your immune response which decreases inflammation.
+Immunomodulators work to suppress your immune response, which decreases inflammation.

 Inflammation is part of the body’s defense mechanism and plays a role in the healing process.
 When the body detects an intruder, such as a germ, it launches a biological response to try to remove it.
 Sometimes, the body mistakenly perceives its own cells or tissues as harmful.
-This reaction can lead to autoimmune diseases such as ulcerative colitis or Crohn’s disease.
+This reaction can lead to immune-mediated diseases such as ulcerative colitis or Crohn’s disease.

 Inflammatory bowel disease (IBD) is an umbrella term used to describe disorders that involve chronic inflammation of your digestive tract.
 Types of IBD include ulcerative colitis and Crohn’s disease.
 IBD is not the same thing as irritable bowel syndrome (IBS).